CT Scan of the Chest

 A CT scan may be done when an exam or other test, such as an X-ray, doesn't give enough information.

 This test may also be used to guide needles during biopsies of organs or tumors in the chest.
-A biopsy is when a small piece of tissue is taken out.
-It is then looked at in a lab.
+A biopsy is when a small sample of tissue is removed.
+It is looked at under a microscope in a lab.
 CT scans can also be used to guide the removal of a sample of fluid from the chest.
-They are also useful in keeping an eye on tumors and other health problems of the chest before and after treatment.
+They are also useful in keeping an eye on chest tumors and other health problems of the chest before and after treatment.

 There may be other reasons that you need a CT scan of the chest.
 Talk with your healthcare provider about the reason for your scan.